 Kitchen designers should first consider the 30 plus National Kitchen and Bath Association guidelines when designing a kitchen.

 3) Keep cabinetry the same distance away from each side of a window.

 4) Keep cabinet doors the same size and on either side of a window, sink or cooktop.

-5) Some cabinet door styles or colors are so unpopular they that destroy the value of a home.
+5) Some cabinet door styles, or colors are so unpopular they that destroy the value of a home.
 Arched wall cabinet doors or golden oak stained kitchens are home value detractors.
 Pickled pinkish stain and white raised panel plastic Thermafoil cabinets are also home value killers.

-7) Never put 8 feet of cabinetry in an 8 foot space.
+7) Never put 8 feet of cabinetry in an 8-foot space.
 Professional kitchen designers know that walls are out of plumb or have bulges and that you can NEVER completely fill a space with whole cabinets.
 Fillers allow designers to make the adjustments that make a kitchen look right.

 The people that finish first are never the ones that started first they are the ones that planned to completion first and then started.
 When you hear a story about a kitchen that took 6 months or a year this was the fault of the unprofessional people organizing the job.

 14) The first constructive step in starting a kitchen project is having a professional kitchen designer measure the space.
 Any design work or material selections made prior to a professional kitchen designer measuring is inefficient and can lead to frustrations when surprises and problems are revealed to you by someone with more knowledge and experience.

-15) The best kitchen designers will not ask for the the design you want.
+15) The best kitchen designers will not ask for the design you want.
 They will show you designs that make sense for your space and that you should at least consider.
-You can make changes from there to arrive at the kitchen that you want after considering what a profesional would do with your space.
+You can make changes from there to arrive at the kitchen that you want after considering what a professional would do with your space.
 Saving money on material selections will make almost any design affordable.
-So keeping a layout the same ALMOST NEVER makes sense.
+So, keeping a layout the same ALMOST NEVER makes sense.
 It is the design itself that gives value to your home.
 Upgrading to professional appliances or custom styles and colors can be beautiful but the added expense is wasted if the design itself is poor.

 Designers that give customers what they think that they want without at least showing them what’s possible are taking the easy road and the final kitchen always suffers.
 All experienced kitchen designers know probably hundreds of kitchen design tips.

 Main Line Kitchen Design.